-This section describes any economic benefit received by the employee from someone who is not a client for providing advisory services.
-This includes compensation that is based, at least in part, on the number or amount of sales, client referrals or new accounts.
+This section describes any economic benefit received by the supervised person from someone who is not a client for providing advisory services.
+This does not include regular compensation but would include a bonus based, at least in part, on the number or amount of sales, client referrals or new accounts.

-Franklin Templeton Investments compensates investment professionals based on both company and investment team results and not for sales or new business related activities.
+In general, Franklin Templeton Investments seeks to compensate investment professionals for activities that are related to investment performance and not for sales or new business related activities.
 Compensation generally consists of a base salary and an annual bonus, which includes both a cash and deferred component.
 Based on product structure, and in limited cases, individuals may also be eligible to receive performance fees.